fgci-org/ansible-role-slurm/README.md

 To add your own nodes and queues define the slurm_nodelist and slurm_partitionlist lists.

+You don't have to setup a SQL server with this role, it's here for convenience and if you want to run the SQL on the same node as the slurmctld and slurmdbd.
 It is possible to run the slurmdbd on a different host than the slurmctld by changing the slurm_accounting_storage_host variable.

 It is also possible to setup a backup slurm controller by defining slurm_backup_controller variable.
 Please read the [SLURM HA documentation](https://slurm.schedmd.com/quickstart_admin.html#HA).
 For example you'll need a shared directory (for example NFS) available on both the slurm_service_node and slurm_backup_controller.

-SLURM 16.05 can be gotten from the FGCI yum repo by setting:
+Specific versions of SLURM can be gotten from the FGCI yum repo by setting:
 <pre>
 fgci_slurmrepo_version: "fgcislurm1605"
 </pre>

+We have 1508,1605 and 1711 RPMs there.

 ### Implementation